 How are Food Sensitivities Different Than Allergies?

-First, understand that food sensitivities are a totally different animal than food allergies.
-My husband does not have any allergies, but he had several sensitivities when we had him tested years ago (most of those foods he can now eat without issues, but a couple still bother cause inflammation and joint pain).
+First, understand that food sensitivities are totally different than food allergies.
+My husband does not have any allergies, but he had several sensitivities when we had him tested years ago (most of those foods he can now eat without issues, but a couple still cause inflammation and joint pain).

 You will also likely develop sensitivities for more than one food (remember your gut is leaky and many “strange” particles are leaking through for your immune system to attack).
 It can be almost impossible for some people to pin down all their major sensitivities without proper testing or a very strict elimination diet with slow and systematic introductions of foods over many months.

 And just to throw a wrench in your attempts at researching food sensitivities and allergies yourself, there is NO standardized language for food sensitivities.
-You will hear them referred to as everything from hypersensitivities, to IgG food allergies, to non-IgE allergies, to food intolerances, to adverse food reactions.
+You will hear them referred to as everything from hypersensitivities to IgG food allergies to non-IgE allergies to food intolerances to adverse food reactions.
 It can be really confusing.